AtakanTurgut/git.controller.doc/README.md

         HEAD -> master

 MASTER : Usually used as main branch.
 Represents the finished final version of a project.
-HEAD -> Branch : It shows in which places (branch) it is in our git.
+HEAD -> Branch : It shows in which places (branch) it is in your git.
 It usually shows the last commit.
 - To view available branches:

 ```bash